ossf/education/README.md

 ##
 **Motivation**

-Historically, little attention is paid in traditional software engineering coursework that highlights and teaches the importance of good cyber security hygiene and secure coding techniques.
+Historically, little attention is paid in traditional software engineering coursework that highlights and teaches the importance of good cyber security hygiene and secure development techniques.
 Complicating the lack of trained developers is the ever-growing [shortage](https://www.cyberseek.org/heatmap.html) of trained cyber security professionals that can assist developers as they create, test, and release their code.

 ##
 **Objective**
+- Provide access to open and widely available education materials to all learners
+- Materials will be maximally accessible and easy to consume for all learners

 Deliver Baseline Secure Software Development Education and Certification to All by:
 - Collecting & Curating Content